WeiJiang01/RPRL/README.md

 # RPRL

-This repository is the implementation of International Conference of Data Mining (ICDM2025) paper: Towards Propagation-aware Representation Learning for Supervised Social Media Graph Analytics
+This repository is the implementation of International Conference on Data Mining (ICDM2025) paper: Towards Propagation-aware Representation Learning for Supervised Social Media Graph Analytics

 ![SNS](RPRL.png)